Communities

 The details of the representation of the "words" is mostly irrelevant.
 Once you can encode what you want into a computationally compact form, e.g. a short bitstring, encoding that into letters is trivial.

-Carefree Explorer‭ wrote about 2 years ago
+Carefree Explorer‭ wrote over 2 years ago

 Thank you for the feedback.
 I have edited my post with clarifications.